 Predictive maintenance

-In manufacturing and infrastructure, predictive maintenance is replacing the reactive break-fix model.
+In manufacturing and infrastructure, predictive maintenance is replacing reactive break-fix.
 Sensor data and equipment telemetry feed models that anticipate failures before they happen.

 Predictive maintenance can reduce maintenance costs by roughly 25%, eliminate breakdowns by up to 70%, and cut downtime by 35%.